 |Seamless app-to-app interaction - Your apps can talk to each other with just one line of code.
 Use $n.remote.exec(remoteAppURL, simModuleName, data, callback).
 Listen to remote server events using $n.remote.watch(remoteAppURL, event, handler).
 Note that the remote app can choose whether or not to let you do this using its middleware functions.|

 |Session management Using default nData or you can add your own such as MongoDB or Redis using middleware..|

 |Comes with a default file upload feature based on Valums AJAX Uploader.|

-Please check out the tutorials section to get started with the nCombo framework.
-If you'd like to get involved in any way, please do not hesitate to contact us on GitHub.
+Please check out the tutorials section to get started with the Nombo framework.
+If you'd like to get involved in any way, please do not hesitate to get in touch through GitHub.

 You can get on our mailing list here.